Coffee trees are usually harvested by one of two methods, either strip picking or selective picking.

 Espresso and Coffee Brewing Tips

-For tips on brewing the perfect cup of coffee see the Espresso Coffee Guide’s section on Coffee Brewing.
+For tips on brewing the perfect cup of coffee see the Espresso Coffee Guide's section on Coffee Brewing.
 For detailed definitions of coffee terminology see the Coffee Terms.
-You can also read detailed specialty coffee flavor profiles see Gourmet Coffees and Espresso Drink Recipes.
+You can also read detailed specialty coffee flavor profiles see gourmet coffee and Espresso Drink Recipes.